Bathroom Fans, Electrical

 Install a Timer Switch on the Fan

-A timer switch is a great way to make your fan more efficient and increase its lifespan.
-Timer switches work by automatically turning your fan off after a specified amount of time in case whoever turned it on forgets to turn it off themselves.
-A timer switch is handy for busy households or households with many occupants, as it’s easy to forget to turn the bathroom fan off if you weren’t the one who turned it on.
+A timer switch is a great way to make your fan more efficient and increase lifespan.
+Timer switches work by automatically turning your fan off after a specified amount of time in case whoever turns it on forgets to turn it off themselves.

 Invest in a Fan with Moisture Sensing Capabilities